dcsil/klutch/README.md

 ----

-# COMPANY NAME
+# Klutch

 ![Team Logo](./logo.png)

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+Klutch is a company founded in the THEME industry.
+Klutch aims to VISION STATEMENT.

 Table of Contents
 ---